Ernie Chambers: 1989 Franklin scandal

 According to The New York Times, unidentified people present at a closed meeting reported that Chambers claimed he heard credible reports of "boys and girls, some of them from foster homes, who had been transported around the country by airplane to provide sexual favors, for which they were rewarded."

 Investigating what became known as the Franklin child prostitution ring allegations, a Nebraska grand jury was convened to investigate the allegations and possibly return indictments.
 Eventually, the grand jury ruled the entire matter was "a carefully crafted hoax," although they failed to identify the perpetrators of the hoax.

 1993 LGBT anti-discrimination bill

 Nebraska's LGBT community has considered Chambers an ally since the 1970s.
 In 1993, he co-sponsored a bill to prohibit employment discrimination by sexual orientation.
 The bill faced fierce opposition.
 Opponents of the anti-discrimination legislation formed a Nebraska chapter of the Traditional Values Coalition and brought activist Lou Sheldon to Lincoln to organize antigay rallies outside the Capitol building.

 Despite the opposition, Chambers sponsored another LGBT anti-discrimination bill in 1995.
 He continued to support similar measures throughout his career in the legislature.
-None of them has been successful.
+None of them have been successful.